miguelherreraco/Students-creation-and-fetching-with-react---supabase-and-bootstrap/README.md

 ## Instructions to Test

-==As I'm commited to build very intuitive apps, I encourage you to try to test the app before reading the instructions.==
+As I'm commited to build very intuitive apps, I encourage you to try to test the app before reading the instructions.

-== You can directly test this app in https://students-records-for-zoni.netlify.app/==
+ You can directly test this app in https://students-records-for-zoni.netlify.app/

 This app will allow 2 things:
 1. Search a student by ID